OlegMishin/A500_8MB_ide2/README.md

 - Matt Harlum (LIV2) for the idea of self flashing of the Autoboot Flash.

 # CLPD:
-In the design I use Microchip ATF1508 true 5V CPLD in 100 pin TQFP package.
+In the design I use Microchip ATF1508 or Altera EPM7128S - true 5V CPLD in 100 pin TQFP package.
 The source code is in verilog.
 Design tool - Quartus 13.0sp1.

 # PCB:
 FOUR layers board.